google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ### Receiving SCTs and inclusion proofs

-TLS clients receive SCTs alongside or in certificates.
-TLS clients MUST implement all of the three mechanisms by which TLS servers may present SCTs (see
+TLS clients receive SCTs and inclusion proofs alongside or in certificates.
-{{tls_servers}}).
-TLS clients MAY also accept SCTs via the `status_request_v2` extension ([RFC6961]).
-TLS clients may also receive inclusion proofs in addition to SCTs, which should be checked once the SCTs are validated.
+CT-using TLS clients MUST implement all of the three mechanisms by which TLS servers may present SCTs (see {{tls_servers}}) and MAY also accept SCTs via the `status_request_v2` extension ([RFC6961]).

 TLS clients that support the `transparency_info` TLS extension SHOULD include it in ClientHello messages, with empty `extension_data`.
 If a TLS server includes